-22. Forum Members also intend to communicate intersessionally to identify web portal updates and address other Forum matters as necessary.
+22. Forum participants may communicate intersessionally to identify web portal updates and address other Forum matters as necessary.

-23. Forum Members intend that they may, by consensus, invite one or more experts to attend a Forum meeting and, if appropriate, to submit information to and/or make a presentation at such meeting.
+23. The Forum Chair in consultation with the PAME Shipping Expert Group Co-Chairs and with the assistance of the the PAME Secretariat may invite one or more experts to attend a Forum meeting and, if appropriate, to submit information to and/or make a presentation at such meeting.
+Any Forum participant may propose to the Forum Chair that he or she invite an expert to a Forum Meeting.

-24. When appropriate, Forum Members intend to take notice of and post to the web portal relevant information related to maritime operations in the Antarctic.
+24. When appropriate, Forum participants intend to take notice of and post to the web portal relevant information related to maritime operations in the Antarctic which meets the eligibility criteria described in paragraph 25.

-25. Forum Members may decide by consensus upon rules of procedure to guide Forum meetings and eligibility criteria for information proposed to be posted to the web portal.
-Such rules of procedure may be updated from time-to-time (refer to paragraph 17).
+25. Arctic States may decide by consensus upon Methods of Operation to guide Forum meetings and eligibility criteria for information proposed to be posted to the web portal.
+Such Methods of Operation and eligibility criteria may be updated from time-totime.

-26. Each Forum Member is to provide a single point of contact to the PAME Secretariat.
-The PAME Secretariat is to maintain a current list of Forum Member points of contact.
-Such points of contact are to be posted on the web portal.
+26. Each Forum participant is to provide a single point of contact to the PAME Secretariat.
+The PAME Secretariat is to maintain a current list of Forum participant points of contact.
+Such points of contact are to be posted on the Forum's web portal.

 27. These Terms of Reference are not binding under international law.
-Activities by Forum Members under these Terms of Reference are undertaken voluntarily and are subject to the availability of funds.
-The Forum has no authority over Members.
+Activities by Forum participants under these Terms of Reference are undertaken voluntarily and are subject to the availability of funds and other resources.
+The Forum has no authority over participants.